Foreign Direct Investment

 Foreign direct investment is critical for developing and emerging market countries.
 Their companies need the multinationals' funding and expertise to expand their international sales.
 Their countries need private investment in infrastructure, energy, and water to increase jobs and wages.
 The U.N. report warned that climate change would hit them the hardest.

-In 2017, developing countries received 37 percent of total global FDI.
+In 2017, developing countries received $694 billion, or 58% of total global FDI.
 They received 43 of worldwide investment.
-Investments rose 2 percent in Asia, the largest recipient region in the world.
+Investments rose 8% in developing Asia, which received $502 billion.

 The developed economies, such as the European Union and the United States, also need FDI.
 Their companies do it for different reasons.
 Most of these countries' investments are via mergers and acquisitions between mature companies.
 These global corporations' investments were for either restructuring or refocusing on core businesses.